 Hacktivists (contraction of hackers and activists)

 Networks of protesters (escapists, whistleblowers or alert launchers, etc.) who want to change certain public opinions according to their ideology.
 It is the saga of white hats (at the service of good) against black hats (crackers, serving evil).
-See examples of hacktivist campaigns : Amerindian, anti-globalization or anti-Wall Street.
+See examples of hacktivist campaigns : Natives, anti-globalization or anti-Wall Street.

 Revolutionary groups that want to overthrow the power in place.
 See the example of the Arab Spring (22 very different national adventures), anti-Putin and Zapatistas.